A foundation for digital education.

 Click below to submit a Simbi Foundation partnership request!

-Are you interested in purchasing a Core Setup for an educational institution?
+Are you interested in donating a Core Setup for an educational institution?

 Click below to get in touch and tell us more!